lightninglabs/loop/docs/autoloop.md

 restart.
 We recommend running loopd with `--debuglevel=debug` when using this feature.

+### Liquidity Targets
+Autoloop can be configured to manage liquidity for individual channels, or for a peer as a whole.
+Peer-level liquidity management will examine the liquidity balance of all the channels you have with a peer.
+This differs from channel-level liquidity, where each channel's individual balance is checked.
+Note that if you set a liquidity rule for a peer, you cannot also set a specific rule for one of its channels.

-### Channel Thresholds
+### Liqudity Thresholds
-To setup the autolooper to dispatch swaps on your behalf, you need to tell it which channels you would like it to perform swaps on, and the liquidity balance you would like on each channel.
-Desired liqudity balance is expressed using threshold incoming and outgoing percentages of channel capacity.
-The incoming threshold you specify indicates the minimum percentage of your channel capacity that you would like in incoming capacity.
-The outgoing thresold allows you to reserve a percentage of your balance for outgoing capacity, but may be set to zero if you are only concerned with incoming capcity.
+To setup the autolooper to dispatch swaps on your behalf, you need to set the liquidity balance you would like for each channel or peer.
+Desired liquidity balance is expressed using threshold incoming and outgoing percentages of capacity.
+The incoming threshold you specify indicates the minimum percentage of your capacity that you would like in incoming capacity.
+The outgoing threshold allows you to reserve a percentage of your balance for outgoing capacity, but may be set to zero if you are only concerned with incoming capacity.

-The autolooper will perform swaps that push your incoming channel capacity to at least the incoming threshold you specify, while reserving at least the outgoing capacity threshold.
+The autolooper will perform swaps that push your incoming capacity to at least the incoming threshold you specify, while reserving at least the outgoing capacity threshold.
 Rules can be set as follows:

 ```
-loop setrule {short channel id} --incoming_threshold={minimum % incoming} --outgoing_threshold={minimum % outgoing}
+loop setrule {short channel id/ peer pubkey} --incoming_threshold={minimum % incoming} --outgoing_threshold={minimum % outgoing}
 ```

-To remove a channel from consideration, its rule can simply be cleared:
+To remove a rule from consideration, its rule can simply be cleared:
 ```
-loop setrule {short channel id} --clear
+loop setrule {short channel id/ peer pubkey} --clear
 ```

 ## Fees